Black Diamond Guide Review

 The Guide is one of the warmest gloves currently available, but that warmth comes at a price.
 Because there is so much insulation in this glove, that insulation equals bulk, reducing dexterity.
 In some ways, you could almost compare this model to a mitten, because it is so warm but lacks dexterity.
 It is even warmer than some mittens but is most often still more dexterous.
 It uses a very stiff leather that is super beefy and incredibly durable, but that stiffness reduces "feel" and dexterity.

-The newest version features a stretchier exterior with less overall leather; while this does allow the leather to break in, they are still mega stiff at first.
+The newest version features a stretchier exterior with less overall leather; while this does allow the leather to break in, they are still mega-stiff at first.
 However, while they do soften up quite a bit once you get four or five days of use in them, they are still a little stiffer than average.
-During our side-by-side comparisons for dexterity, the Guide scored below average.
+The Guide had lackluster dexterity performance.
 We could accomplish simple tasks, like buckling boots and unlocking car doors, but started to suffer during our more complex tests.

 Water Resistance

-Black Diamond uses a Gore-Tex insert, a highly water-resistant leather, and a robust nylon shell for waterproofing.
-While several models did well in both our real-world tests and our side-by-side comparisons using a bucket of water, we found that it was one of the more water resistant designs we tested.
+Black Diamond uses a Gore-Tex insert, highly water-resistant leather, and a robust nylon shell for waterproofing.
+While several models did well in both our real-world tests and our side-by-side comparisons using a bucket of water, we found that it was one of the more water-resistant designs we tested.
 It compares to the other top scores in the review.

 Durability